 5. Plant shapes:

-b) cushion plants (krupka, saxifrage);
+b) cushion plants (grass, saxifrage);

 c) many species have dwarf forms, which under normal conditions reach large sizes (downy willow -20 cm).

-8. Treelessness, since there is a gap between the evaporation of water and its entry into the roots of trees in winter and spring (evaporation is stronger on plants not covered with snow, and there is almost no water inflow).
+8. Treelessness, since there is a gap between the evaporation of water and its entry into the roots of trees in winter and spring (evaporation is stronger on plants not covered with snow, and there is almost no water entry).

-Animal adaptations (features of the fauna)
+Animal adaptations (features of fauna)

 11. Seaside adaptations:

-- life of pinnipeds on ice floes near ice-holes;
+– life of pinnipeds on ice floes near ice holes;

 Subzone of typical (subarctic) tundra.

-2. Leafy and fruticose lichens.
+2. Foliose and fruticose lichens.

 3. Shrubs and mosses: green mosses, wild rosemary, blueberries.